Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 - The third prompt asks for a personal narrative about the applicant.
 Questions about an applicant’s background and where they consider home are central to this prompt.

-In this prompt, you must write about what you would like to study, and why.
+In this prompt, you must write about what you would like to study, and how the Open Curriculum will help you pursue your interests.

 Brown wants to know what motivates you academically.
 In essence, what…